-One of the first things to learn in an introduction to international copyright law is that it doesn’t exist!
+One of the first things to learn about international copyright law is that it doesn’t exist!
 Each country has its own domestic copyright laws that apply to the use of foreign content when used in one’s country.
-These individual laws, and international copyright treaties, are what we refer to as international copyright law.
+These individual laws, and international copyright treaties, are what we refer to as international or global copyright law.
 It allows creators and content owners around the world and citizens of many countries to enjoy copyright protection in countries other than their own.
-Understanding this will help you address an international copyright issue that arises.
+Understanding this will help you address international copyright issues that arise.

 Do You Have an International Copyright Issue?

 Many copyright issues that appear to be national copyright issues are in fact international copyright issues.
 Understanding your own country’s copyright laws is most important, but understanding how copyright treaties and international copyright law works is also essential when publishing content or using content online.

 With the internet and the way we use, share and publish content in our digital environment, many issues that were once domestic copyright issues have become international copyright issues.
 A global copyright issue arises in a variety of situations.
 You have to think globally if any of the following examples apply to you: